akshaya-bs/True_North_Navigator/README.md

 # Auto-Starting on Boot

-This repository includes scripts to automatically start the True North Calculator when your robot boots.
+This repository can be made to automatically start the True North Calculator when your robot boots.
 The setup uses systemd to manage the service.

 Setup Instructions